astiwana/queens-solver/README.md

 # Queens LinkedIn Game Solver

 A simple Python script that solves the [Queens](https://www.linkedin.com/games/queens) game on LinkedIn.
 This also works for games like [Crowns](https://gameofcrowns.sanish.me/).
-It uses OpenCV to detect and create the game grid, then solves it using backtracking.
+It uses OpenCV to detect and create the game grid and then solves it using backtracking.

 ## Usage